 Physically-based materials work best on modern devices.
-Spark AR Studio won't show physically-based materials in effects on older devices.
+Meta Spark Studio won't show physically-based materials in effects on older devices.

 For a complete physically-based material, you'll need:

 When you've created a physically-based material you'll be able to edit these properties in the Inspector:

 Albedo is the base color and texture of the material.
 You'll see 2 options here:

 Below, we've added an Albedo texture:

 This is where you'll apply an ORM texture, using the dropdown next to ORM Texture.
 You can then adjust the sliders, to control: